 At regular Board meetings, speakers commenting on items on the night's agenda will be heard before speakers commenting on other topics.
 All other speakers will be heard in order of sign-up.

 If the public comment portion of the agenda exceeds 30 minutes, the board chair reserves the right to conduct other board business before inviting the remaining speakers to the podium.

 Special public hearings will be called for student assignment plans, budget proposals and others.
 Members of the public will be allowed to speak for a predetermined amount of time at public hearings, usually two minutes.
 If the Board formally proposes any change that includes families not affected by the original proposal, then those families will be given an opportunity to speak.
 As a rule, the Board does not hear comments on student assignment at regular meetings.

 Speakers are welcome to offer comments or criticism directed at substantive ideas, actions, or procedures of the Board and individual Board members.
 In the interest of maintaining civility and decorum, however, speakers are encouraged to refrain from personal attacks and insults directed at the Board, individual Board members, staff, or members of the general public.

-The laws and policies of North Carolina provide that issues or concerns involving individual personnel matters are confidential, and therefore, not appropriate for public comment settings.
-Concerns related to personnel issues may be addressed through applicable WCPSS personnel, the grievance policy, or other applicable policies.
+The laws and policies of North Carolina provide that issues or concerns involving individual personnel matters are confidential, and, therefore, not appropriate for public comment settings.
+Concerns related to personnel issues may be addressed through appropriate WCPSS personnel, the grievance policy, or other applicable policies.

-Anyone who requires disability accommodations or may have trouble accessing phone or internet access for the Board’s electronic meetings is encouraged to contact Melissa Allen at email@example.com prior to the day of the meeting to explore whether alternative arrangements can be made for the submission of public comment.
+Anyone who requires disability accommodations is encouraged to contact Melissa Allen at email@example.com prior to the day of the meeting.